kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module7-modelbasedconfig.md

 ## Step 1 - ***Creating Model-Based Configuration***

 1. Open a web browser on the Windows Workstation Jump host.
-Open a connection to DNA Center and select the hamburger menu icon to open the menu.
+Open a connection to Catalyst Center and select the hamburger menu icon to open the menu.
 Select `Tools>Model Config Editor`.

    ![json](./images/module7-modelbasedconfig/dnac-menu-tools-modelbasedconfig.png?raw=true "Import JSON")